EmileF67/Tuile/README.md

 # Notes

-* Make sure your terminal supports **UTF-8** and uses a **Unicode-compatible font** (like DejaVu Sans Mono, Fira Code, or Nerd Fonts) to properly display box drawing characters and icons.
 * The project is designed for **Linux terminals** and may not work correctly on Windows without WSL or a compatible terminal emulator.

 ---